emacs-mirror/emacs/mps/manual/source/topic/pattern.rst

 .. c:function:: mps_alloc_pattern_t mps_alloc_pattern_ramp(void)

-    Return an :term:`allocation pattern` indicating that allocation will follow a :term:`ramp pattern`.
+    Return an :term:`allocation pattern` indicating that allocation will follow a :term:`ramp allocation` pattern.

     This indicates to the MPS that most of the blocks allocated after the call to :c:func:`mps_ap_alloc_pattern_begin` are likely to be